 A soil rich in organic material, peat is dark in color and sometimes referred to by farmers as "black gold" for its ability to retain nutrients and moisture.
 Peaty soil is an excellent additive to container plants as it helps protect from damage from both drought and oversaturation.
 Peat is slightly more acidic than other soils and is used to regulate the pH balance of home gardens.
 Some mosses and shrubs grow well in soil that contains high levels of peat.

 Image result for peat soil

 The process of soil formation is unique based on the land in your region.
 Specific climate effects, including moisture and erosion, play a part in the types of nutrients and minerals found in soil.
 Geologic, chronologic, and biologic factors also have an impact on soil makeup.
-Since soil is mostly made up of broken down rock particles and organic material, it also breeds certain bacteria, many of which are beneficial and necessary to sustain life.
+Since soil is mainly made up of broken-down rock particles and organic material, it also breeds certain bacteria, many of which are beneficial and necessary to sustain life.
 Environmental hazards such as pollution and over-farming may damage the soil.

 If you plan to garden, having a basic understanding of your soil conditions is vital.
 Most home and garden centers offer a plethora of options for enhancing the sub-par soil.
 You should think of your soil as a living, breathing organism that requires care, just like plants.
-Creatures, like worms, are crucial for healthy soil as are certain types of fungus.
+Creatures, like worms, are crucial for healthy soil, as are certain types of fungus.
 To ensure the grow-ability of your soil, always use natural pesticides and treat your lawn with respect.

 Source of Information on a Variety of Soil Types